 Did you know that the majestic area of North Idaho is also referred to as the “Idaho Panhandle”?
 It’s here where visitors can explore Coeur d’Alene, North Idaho’s most impressive city, and just a 30-minute drive away from Spokane, Washington.
 If your plans involve flying in, this is home to your closest international airport.

-If you’re looking for things to do in Northern Idaho, you will not be disappointed with its stunning lakes, rugged mountains, and vast forests.
+Looking for outdoorsy things to do in Northern Idaho?
+You will not be disappointed with its stunning lakes, rugged mountains, and vast forests.
 You can enjoy some Idaho glamping or camping, or plan a road trip and stay at hotels along the way.

 From hiking and water sports in the summer months to some epic Idaho skiing in the winter months, there are plenty of Northern Idaho things to do to keep you and your family entertained.